controverses/science-and-society/index.md

 wednesday 18 | [3 | rethinking expertise](/resources/3-rethinking-expertise.pdf) |
 thursday 19 | [4 | environmental social sciences](/resources/4-environmental-social-sciences.pdf) |

-the lectures will be taught in english | slides will be uploaded after each lecture
+the lectures will be taught in english; slides will be uploaded after each lecture

 ## afternoon seminars |

-you will work on some of the following thematic corpora during the four afternoon sessions | other resources could be shared by your seminar teacher | 13 seminars will be taught in English, 8 in French
+you will work on some of the following thematic corpora during the four afternoon sessions; other resources could be shared by your seminar teacher

 [the domestication of what?](/resources/science-and-society-grains-en.pdf) | a political economy of grains | en |
 [glyphosate controversies](/resources/science-and-society-glyphosate-en.pdf) | the production of risk assessment expertise in europe | en |